 Create your own branded hashtags to track your campaigns.

 There is a lot that goes into formulating a winning social media marketing strategy.
 These are just some tips to get you started.
 Once you have mastered these, you should dig deeper, upskill yourself, and try more advanced social media marketing tactics.
+Check out these integrated marketing companies.

 4. Start a Rewards and Referral Program